-As a prevention measure, it was released an agreement between COFEPRIS and the National Chamber of Restaurants and Food Industry (CANIRAC).
-The objective of this agreement is make aware population of their calorie intake.
-For that, the establishments affiliated to CANIRAC have agreed to include in their menus, signs and boards, the calories contained in all the food and non-alcoholic drinks products offered to the public, as well as the percentage they represent in the daily diet.
+During the meeting, COFEPRIS highlighted that it has recently signed an agreement with the National Chamber of the Restaurants and Prepared Food Industry (CANIRAC), aimed at generating awareness population of the population’s caloric intake as a preventive measure against obesity and diabetes.
+Under the above-mentioned agreement, establishments affiliated to CANIRAC will include in their menus or promotions the amount of calories contained in all the food and non-alcoholic beverages offered to the public, as well as the percentage they represent in the daily allowance of each ingredient.

-To fight against diabetes, Dr. Jesus Felipe Gonzalez Roldan, General Director of the National Center for Preventive Programs and Disease Control at the Ministry of Health, also participated in the meeting, where he presented the Strategy for Early Detection of Diabetes in doctor offices located in pharmacies.
-This strategy, run together with the Carlos Slim Foundation, will allow providing timely treatment and monitoring to patients with this disease.
+While participating in the previously referred meeting, Dr. Jesus Felipe Gonzalez Roldan, General Director of the National Center for Preventive Programs and Disease Control at the Mexican Ministry of Health, presented the Strategy for Early Detection of Diabetes in Medical Services located in Pharmacies.
+That strategy, which has been implanted with the collaboration of the Carlos Slim Foundation, will allow timely detection, treatment and monitoring of individuals afflicted by diabetes.

-According to information presented by Sanchez and Tepoz, from 2010 to 2017 COFEPRIS has secured 45 million “miracle” products in the country, 311 million irregular cigarettes, 53 million liters of illegal alcohol and 533 tons of medicines.
+And the figures presented back what Sánchez y Tépoz stated.
+According to the information, between 2010 and 2017 COFEPRIS has secured 45 million “miracle” products in the country, 311 million irregular cigarettes, 53 million liters of illegal alcohol and 533 tons of counterfeit or substandard drugs.

-For three days, the representatives of the health agencies in the country addressed issues such as control checks at establishments to identify unregistered, out-of-date, or illegal supplies; as well as verification of tobacco smoke standard in business and working areas and the health surveillance model.
+For three days, the authorities responsible of the health and sanitary risks agencies in the country addressed issues such as verification and validation control checks at establishments to identify counterfeit, substandard or illegal supplies, as well as verification of the tobacco smoke National Mexican Official Standard and the health surveillance model.

-Likewise, they analyzed the Decalogue for Transparency for the Procurement of Health Inputs, the new regulation on marijuana, the work of the National Network of Public Health Laboratories, water monitoring, quality management systems and the operation of Comprehensive Service Centers, among others.
+Moreover, they analyzed the Decalogue for Transparency for the Procurement of Health Supplies, the new regulations on cannabis, the work of the National Network of Public Health Laboratories, water quality monitoring, quality management systems and the operation of Comprehensive Service Centers, among others.

-Carlos Slim Foundation signed a Collaboration Agreement with the Ministry of Health of Mexico City, which combined MAPI (Integral Primary Care Model), program developed by the Foundation, and Mexico City’s Médico en Tu Casa (Doctor at your house).
-The alliance of these two programs, of proven success and high complementarity, allows bringing health services to the homes of Mexico City, through a systematic scheme and using technological innovations developed by the Foundation.
+The Carlos Slim Foundation signed an agreement with the Mexico City’s Ministry of Health, which includes joint implementation of the MAPI (Comprehensive Primary Care Model) developed by the Foundation, and the Mexico City Government’s Program Médico en Tu Casa (The Medical Doctor at your house).
+The alliance between the two mentioned programs, both of proven success and highly complementary, allows health services to be delivered to households at Mexico City, through a systematic scheme and using technological innovations developed by the Foundation.

-By reaching Mexico City’s homes directly, their inhabitants will be able to undergo medical check-up, in their dwelling, granting immediate results to detect obesity, diabetes and/or hypertension.
-Through these programs, pregnant women are also valued, and the vaccination status of children under 5 years is known.
-In cases where a person is found at risk or with a disease, immediate attention can be given or can referred to the government health centers for care.
-Initial results have shown that 5% of people tested in their homes have diabetes and did not know it; and up to 37% were hypertensive.
-Providing this information in a timely manner allows people to become aware of and initiate treatment on time, before there are serious complications.
+By reaching Mexico City’s households, immediate results can be achieved.
+Individuals will be able to undergo a medical check-up, where obesity, diabetes and/or hypertension can be timely detected.
+Moreover, pregnant women are also assessed, and the vaccination status of children under 5 years is verified.
+Whenever a person is diagnosed at risk or being afflicted by a disease, immediate treatment can be provided or, if necessary, the person can referred to the public health centers to be treated.
+Initial results have shown that 5% of people evaluated in their households have diabetes and did not know it, and up to 37% were hypertensive.
+Providing this information in a timely manner allows people to become aware of the disease and initiate timely treatment, preventing serious disease-related complications.